SUSE/scf/docs/high-availability.md

   The template for `index` should be `((HCF_ROLE_INDEX))`.

   For roles that have `scaling/indexed > 1`, the environment variable `((HCF_ROLE_INDEX))` should be automatically set to the correct value by our transformers.

-  Once UCP gives us an environment variable for component instance index, we will need to update the `index` template to use it.
-  This might only be possible after Kubernetes 1.3 is released.
+In UCP, this variable can only be set by modifying the entrypoint of the component, as shown in the examples at point #1.

 ## Load balanced roles